Our Mission (See News below)

 The Discalced Nuns of the Order of the Most Blessed Virgin of Mount Carmel were founded in Avila, Spain, by St. Teresa of Jesus in 1562.
 In this reform of the ancient Order of Carmel who was joined a few years later by St. John of the Cross, founding many convents of nuns and Monasteries of friars.
 In the early seventeenth century this heritage was carried to the new world, New Spain or Mexico to be exact, and from there three hundred years later; under a cloud of persecution, to Grand Rapids, Michigan, and Buffalo, New York.
-Carmels were also established in France, and many other countries including Canada.
+Carmels are also established in France, and many other countries including Canada.

 The 100ft Chapel and small residence is in the initial stages of forming a Monastery suitable for the founding of a community of nuns in the Carmelite Tradition.
 The Chapel has been completely renovated, exterior and interior.
 We thank those who have made this enormous task possible.
-We now look forward to building a small extension to provide for visits from young women discerning their vocation and to provide temporary space for our future postulants, until the main wing of our monastery can be built.

 Because of the nature of the contemplative life, the Monastery is located on 60 acres of land, 35 kil. from the city of Moose Jaw, Sask.